yash872/nd00333-capstone/README.md

 ![Models](https://github.com/yash872/nd00333-capstone/blob/master/Screenshots/Best_run_models.PNG)

 ### Results
-The best performing model after training using AutoML is VotingEnsemble with the AUC weighted as 0.99995
+The best performing model after training using AutoML is VotingEnsemble with the AUC weighted as 0.99995 and accuracy as 0.99352

 The other models that are used with VotingEnsemble and there weights are:
 ```